 This approach may mean that not all of the fruits and vegetables shoppers are accustomed to eating will be available in their backyard garden.
 But it does equate with a more low-maintenance, positive-impact abundance of a wide variety of crops.

 That means growing local, fresh, organic foods that improve the environment as opposed to chemically derived, internationally imported products.
 Most of which come from monoculture and factory farms that create pollutants and encourage deforestation.

 Permaculture designs can be implemented at a mass market scale.
 But the real crux of the movement is the idea that society as a whole would benefit from moving back towards home garden production, both in rural and especially urban settings.

 The following examples of permaculture gardening techniques can help to establish sustainable soils that will make your fruits and vegetables grow as sustainably and as nutritious as possible:

-No-dig gardens are a widely applied technique designed to preserve the soil life that converts organic matter into plant food.
+No-dig gardening is a widely applied permaculture technique designed to preserve the soil life that converts organic matter into plant food.

 For those in humid climates, no-dig beds help to make sure that soils drain well.
 The use of deep mulches ensures soils stay sufficiently moist, cutting down on maintenance and water use.
 Popular no-dig methods include raised beds, sheet mulched beds (my favorite), and hugelkultur.